-The Comparative Political Data Set 1960-2018 (CPDS) is a collection of political and institutional data which have been assembled in the context of the research projects "Die Hand-lungsspielräume des

-Nationalstaates" and "Critical junctures.
+The Comparative Political Data Set 1960-2019 (CPDS) is a collection of political and institutional data which have been assembled in the context of the research projects "Die Handlungsspielräume des Nationalstaates" and "Critical junctures.
 An international comparison" directed by Klaus Armingeon and funded by the Swiss National Science Foundation.
-This data set consists of (mostly) annual data for 36 democratic OECD and/or EU-member countries for the period of 1960 to 2017.
+This data set consists of (mostly) annual data for 36 democratic OECD and/or EU-member countries for the period of 1960 to 2019.
 In all countries, political data were collected only for the democratic periods.
 The data set is suited for cross-national, longitudinal and pooled time-series analyses.
+The present data set combines and replaces the earlier versions "Comparative Political Data Set II" (data for 23 OECD countries from 1960 onwards) and the "Comparative Political Data Set III" (data for 36 OECD and/or EU member states from 1990 onwards).
+A variable has been added to identify former CPDS I countries.

-4.15.1 Effective number of parties on the seats level (cpds enps)
+4.16.1 Effective number of parties on the seats level (cpds_enps)